 Queen Pageant

-The Lake County Fair Queen Pageant dates back to 1956!
+2024 Lake County Fair Queen Pageant Application

 Lake County Fair Queen Pageant